Learn how to improve road safety from experts in engineering and the human factors.

-- Understand the main engineering and human behavior theories
+- Explain the main road engineering concepts and human behavior theories

-- Apply the latest theories and models to understand more fully the causes of accidents and develop strategies for improving road safety
+- Apply the latest theories and models to identify the causes of accidents and develop strategies for improving road safety

 - Assess the effectiveness of different road safety solutions and interventions both current and those under development